Giving emotional care

 Talking to your loved one

-Sometimes, as a carer, you may feel stuck and helpless and maybe lost for words.
+Sometimes, as a friend or carer, you may feel stuck and helpless and maybe lost for words.
 There is no 'right thing’ to say.
 However, you can provide relief to the sick person by encouraging them to talk and letting them lead a conversation about their illness or their feelings.
 That way, talking about it will become easier.

 What not to say